spatie/backtrace/README.md

 With this code, all frames before the frame that concerns `MyClass` will have been filtered out.

-Alternatively, you can use the `offSet` method, which will skip the given number of frames.
+Alternatively, you can use the `offset` method, which will skip the given number of frames.
 In this example the first 2 frames will not end up in `$frames`.

 ```php
 $frames = Spatie\Backtrace\Backtrace::create()